 Nutrition plays a major role in keeping seniors healthy and improving overall well-being.
-A healthy diet can guard against numerous health challenges such as osteoporosis, high blood pressure, and heart disease.
-Ingredients, portions, and smart recipes are all elements of proper senior nutrition – and creating delicious, healthy meals doesn't have to be a hassle!
+A healthy diet can guard against numerous health challenges such as osteoporosis, high blood pressure and heart disease.
+Ingredients, portions, and smart recipes are all elements of proper senior nutrition–and creating delicious, healthy meals doesn't have to be a hassle!

 By following a few simple guidelines, there’s an endless variety of easy and nutritious meals that seniors can make on their own.
 Read on for some great tips and recipes to manage senior nutrition every day.

-According to the National Institutes of Health (NIH), seniors will do best by choosing foods high in nutrients (lean proteins, complex carbohydrates, healthy fats, vitamins, and minerals) and low in calories.
+According to the National Institute of Health (NIH), seniors will do best by choosing foods high in nutrients (lean proteins, complex carbohydrates, healthy fats, vitamins, and minerals) and low in calories.
 A few options include:

 - Lean poultry and meat

-- Eggs, beans, and nuts (preferably unsalted)
+- Eggs, beans and nuts (preferably unsalted)

 - Whole grains